 Lord Byron, D.H.
 Lawrence, Alan Sillitoe…..

-This evidence of the city's rich literary heritage combined with its celebrated contemporary literature scene formed the basis of the successful bid to make Nottingham a UNESCO City of Literature. in 2015.
+This evidence of the city's rich literary heritage combined with its celebrated contemporary literature scene formed the basis of the successful bid to make Nottingham a UNESCO City of Literature in 2015.
 NTU’s David Belbin is the Chair of the board that led the campaign, a collaborative effort between leading figures in the literary community in Nottingham.
-Visit the official site to find out what it will mean for Nottingham to be a City of Literature.

 Over the years there has been a wealth of established and up and coming literary talents at NTU producing works to suit readers with a variety of different tastes.
 Fantasy-lovers should try the works of Graham Joyce, whilst fans of poetry should sample the works of Rory Waterman, Andrew Taylor, Sarah Jackson, Mahendra Solanki and Greg Woods.
 Another member of NTU's current Creative Writing team is David Belbin, a prolific writer of both young adult and adult fiction.
 We also are extremely proud to be associated with our critically acclaimed alumni, like Nicola Monaghan, whose gritty debut novel, The Killing Jar, exposes the underbelly of Nottingham's city life.